onyx-platform/onyx-examples/transducers/README.md

-# aggregation
+# transducers

-Demonstration of grouping and aggregating segments through word count!
+Demonstrates a workflow using transducers.
+Requires Clojure `1.7.0-alpha2` and onyx `0.4.0-SNAPSHOT`.

 ## License